iluwatar/java-design-patterns/composite/README.md

 }
 ```

-And then it can be used as
+And then it can be used as:

 ```java
 var orcMessage = new Messenger().messageFromOrcs();